 With the growth of the gaming industry, it becomes more important for developers to include accessibility features in their video games.
 However, a lack of accessibility in games has left the accessibility to the modding community.
 Which, has been relatively easy to implement on PC, but very difficult to implement on locked-down consoles.
-As such, the modding community are calling game developers to both focus more on accessible gaming, and open up platforms so they can implement their own mods on console hardware.
+As such, the modding community are calling on game developers to both focus more on accessible gaming, and open up platforms so they can implement their own mods on console hardware.

 A console’s operating system, like a PlayStation, makes it more difficult for users to apply modifications (mods) to the games they are playing.
 Whereas a personal computer (PC), allows its users to edit and alter features in the game and this can help in inserting more accessibility features.

-Currently only a limited selection of games offer accessibility features on consoles.
+Currently, only a limited selection of games offer accessibility features on consoles.
 Gamers with disability have to search for third party mods.
-In addition, gamers will also need to buy third party equipment’, such as custom controllers, which can be expensive.
+In addition, gamers will also need to buy third party equipment, such as custom controllers, which can be expensive.
 This should not be the case.

 Some items that are covered in Mr Baliss’s article are:

 - The importance of studios not relying on third-party mods

 - Software design is the key to eliminating accessibility difficulty